-For Student and Senior (65+) discounts, ID is required when purchasing.
+For Youth and Senior discounts, ID is required when purchasing.

 If a particular screening is marked as Off Sale, i.e. sold out, then keeping trying throughout the festival.
 People may exchange their tickets for other movies, and those originals are then released back for sale.